aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/configure-aws-secrets-manager.md

 </TabItem>
 <TabItem value="terraform" label="Terraform">

-Configure a JDBC source connector using Terraform with secrets referenced from AWS Secrets Manager.
+Configure a JDBC source connector using the Aiven Terraform Provider with secrets referenced from AWS Secrets Manager.
 Add this configuration to your `main.tf` file, or optionally create a dedicated `connectors.tf` file for managing Apache Kafka connectors: